Rights group: Lebanese officials failed to protect residents

 BEIRUT (AP) — Senior Lebanese officials knew of the risks posed by the highly explosive material stored for years at Beirut’s port and did nothing to protect the public against it, an international human rights group said Tuesday.

 In a report on last year’s massive blast, Human Rights Watch said those same officials are now trying to thwart the investigation.
+It called for targeted sanctions against implicated officials and an international probe.

 The report comes as Lebanon marks one year since the horrific Aug.
 4 blast that ripped through Beirut, killing at least 214 people, injuring more than 6,000 and destroying or damaging thousands of homes and businesses.
 The explosion was preceded by a huge fire at a port warehouse after hundreds of tons of improperly stored ammonium nitrates detonated.